MicrosoftDocs/edge-developer/microsoft-edge/webview2/index.md

 9. Incremental adoption: add web components piece by piece to your application.

 ## Getting Started
-To build and test your application using the WebView2 control, you need to have both [Microsoft Edge (Chromium)](https://www.microsoftedgeinsider.com/download/) and the [WebView2 SDK](https://aka.ms/webviewnuget)installed.
-Select one of the options below to get started!
+To build and test your application using the WebView2 control, you need to have both [Microsoft Edge (Chromium)](https://www.microsoftedgeinsider.com/download/) and the [WebView2 SDK](https://aka.ms/webviewnuget) installed.
+Select one of the options below to get started.
 - [Getting Started with Win32 C/C++]()
 - [Getting Started with WPF]()
 - [Getting Started with WinForms]()